Amazon Gated Categories List and Advice

 Think about it; the more sellers there are, the less money you will have in your pocket.

-By giving yourself a leg up in this area with less third-party sellers, you are allowing your business to gain more exposure and rise above your smaller pool of competitors.
+By giving yourself a leg up in this area with fewer third-party sellers, you are allowing your business to gain more exposure and rise above your smaller pool of competitors.

 Fun Fact: Amazon’s gated categories are blocked from new sellers right off the bat, which means there is an added level of exclusivity to those areas.